Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 They sell the access you gave them.

-When you elect someone to Congress, you hand them something valuable: inside knowledge of how the government works, and a contact list of everyone who runs it.
-That knowledge and those contacts were entrusted to them to serve you.
-The revolving door is what happens when they cash it in instead - leaving office and going to work for corporations and lobbying firms, getting paid to use everything they learned on your dime against the public that taught it to them.
+When you send someone to Congress, you hand them something valuable: inside knowledge of how government works and a contact list of everyone who runs it.
+The revolving door is when they cash that in - leaving office to work for corporations and lobbying firms, paid to use everything they learned on your dime against you.

-Federal law barely slows this down.
-A former U.S. Representative waits one year before lobbying Congress.
-A former Senator waits two.
-Senior staff wait one.
-After that, the door is wide open.
-A Public Citizen study found that 43 percent of the members of Congress who left office between 1998 and 2004 and were eligible to lobby went on to register as lobbyists1 - and many more took jobs at lobbying firms and trade associations that don’t require them to register at all.
+The law barely slows it.
+A former House member waits one year before lobbying Congress; a former senator waits two.
+Then the door is wide open.
+One study found that 43 percent of members who left office and could lobby went on to register as lobbyists1 - and plenty more took lobbying-firm jobs that don’t even require registering.

-The work itself happens in the dark.
-Lobbyists routinely write entire bills and hand them to members, who file them as their own, with no requirement to disclose who actually wrote the law.
-Meetings between members and lobbyists are not publicly logged.
-And the Lobbying Disclosure Act only covers people who spend above a set share of their time lobbying - so a large population of paid influencers never has to register at all.
+And the work happens in the dark.
+Lobbyists write whole bills and hand them over with no rule that says who wrote them.
+Meetings between members and lobbyists aren’t logged.
+And the disclosure law only covers people who lobby above a set share of their time, so a whole crowd of paid influencers never registers at all.

 My pledge